Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Tokenization and Multilinguality

-\paragraph{Tokenization vs. QA Accuracy} We evaluate the models' average QA accuracy across tokenization categories, finding a clear hierarchy (see Table \ref{tab:tok_accuracy}): Subword encoding outperforms character and ASCII encodings, with Mistral achieving 20.4\% accuracy on subword encoded languages and Llama2 24\%.
-Acknowledging the limitations of our heuristic in precisely classifying tokenization strategies, we believe that exploring tokenization optimization is a promising direction for multilingual research, which also aligns with the broader discourse on the impact of tokenization on model capabilities.
-We hope these insights highlight the importance of alternative language representation strategies (e.g., pixel-based models \citep{salesky-etal-2023-multilingual}).
+\paragraph{Tokenization vs.\ QA Accuracy} We evaluate the models' average QA accuracy across tokenization categories, finding a clear hierarchy (see Table~\ref{tab:tok_accuracy}): Subword encoding outperforms character and ASCII encodings, with Mistral and Llama2 respectively achieving 20.4\% and 24.0\% accuracy on subword-encoded languages compared to just 6.4\% and 11.4\% on character-encoded languages.
+Even though our heuristic may introduce some noise in classifying tokenization strategies, we believe that exploring tokenization optimization is a promising direction for multilingual research, which also aligns with the broader discourse on the impact of tokenization on model capabilities.
+We hope our insights can help motivate further research into alternative language representation strategies \citep[e.g.\ pixel-based models,][]{salesky-etal-2023-multilingual}.